-HR and How it Evolves
+HR and how it evolves

-- Recruiting: Put more focus on hiring the right kind of employees - the ones who would find the job interesting, or who got into this line of work out of a desire to do this for a living.
+Put more focus on hiring the right kind of employees - the ones who would find the job interesting, or who got into this line of work out of a desire to do this for a living.
 Alternatively, you can hire employees that identify with your organization's message and whose personal lives align with their goals.

-- Take Regular Surveys: It’s vital that you run a employee engagement survey every year rather than employee satisfaction, and to rethink your strategies based on the results.
-Instead of focusing on what the employees need to do what upper management wants them to do, HR should now focus on what employees need to be more engaged, and what the company can do to facilitate these changes.
+You must run an employee engagement survey every year rather than employee satisfaction and rethink your strategies based on the results.
+Instead of focusing on what the employees need to do, what upper management wants them to do, HR should now focus on what employees need to be more engaged and what the company can do to facilitate these changes.

-Gone are the days when the end goal of HR was to ensure mere employee satisfaction, and new HR approaches and policies need to reflect this, but with the help of some retraining and an adaptive attitude that focuses more on employee wellbeing, this won't be too hard to achieve!
+Gone are the days when the end goal of HR was to ensure mere employee satisfaction, and new HR approaches and policies need to reflect this.
+Still, with the help of some retraining and an adaptive attitude that focuses more on employee wellbeing, this won't be too hard to achieve!